• Hi Guest,

 Bringing in a Heath Schroyer protégé could serve an the impetus here.
 If Barret Peery succeeds in creating the kind of excitement as was experienced during the Heath Schroyer era, attendance will very likely increase and remain steady and constant as it was during, especially, his third year.
 Basketball Viks were experiencing good success and we saw many good-sized crowds show up to games.

 Note also that the design of the building is such that students using the building for other purposes will be able to peer in and witness game action as they walk past.
-This could add to the number of those who become interested and elect to attend. :eek:
+This could add to the number of those who become interested and elect to attend. :o

 We will also have community members who will use the facility for their own purposes who may decide that the arena is a quality collegiate sports venue and to attend games as well.